-At lastminute.com.au, we can bundle all your hotel bookings, hire cars, airfares and activities into a neat package.
+At lastminute.com.au, we can combine all your airfares, hotel bookings, hire cars and activities into a convenient package.
 So, why should you do this?
-You'll have extra time for #San Sebastian adventures and you'll save loads of money!
+You'll have more time for #San Sebastian moments and you'll save tons of money!

-Think deals can't get any better?
-Challenge accepted.
-With Best Price Pledge, if you find a lower price on your hotel or package within 24 hours of booking, we'll match it by refunding you the difference.
-Terms and Conditions apply.
+We have some of the best-looking prices anywhere!
+And with Best Price Pledge, if you find a lower price on your package or hotel within 24 hours of booking online, we'll match it and refund you the difference.

 The nation's capital city, Guatemala City, is situated around 120 kilometres to the east of San Sebastian.

 Break out on an adventure to some nearby natural sights.
 45 kilometres out of San Sebastian, San Pedro Volcano is all yours to discover.
 Cerro El Baul National Park, 35 kilometres away, is another excellent spot to relax in the outdoors.

 If you're considering travelling further afield, go 4 kilometres northeast to Santa Cruz Mulua.
 This is where you'll discover the Museo de Arqueología y Etnología and Parque Acuático Xocomil.
 We also suggest heading to Retalhuleu, 5 kilometres to the southwest, for Museum of Archeology and Ethnology and San Antonio de Padua Church.

 Feel like visiting Quetzaltenango Cathedral, Quetzaltenango Central Park and the Los Altos Railroad Museum?
 Make tracks to Quetzaltenango, 35 kilometres to the northeast, and set up base.
 These attractions, along with Trama Textiles and La Democracia Market, are all nearby.